wafulanick/Sales-Analysis-for-a-Pizza-shop/README.md

 <img width="562" height="239" alt="image" src="https://github.com/user-attachments/assets/1b9fa859-8486-4aea-b51c-18fe04236601" />

 2. Hourly trend for Total Orders

 <img width="975" height="245" alt="image" src="https://github.com/user-attachments/assets/62aff130-9084-45b1-b542-ac6fd55fa344" />

 INSIGHT - The visualization below shows that from 9am and 10am, as well as late in the night at 11pm are the times where we make the least sales.
 However, the peak times of the day that we make most of our sales are between 12pm and 1pm, and between 5pm and 6pm.
 Therefore, we note that this may be because it is during lunch hour where people take beaks to get their lunches and also after working hours where people are getting to unwind from their day of work.
-Therefore, we can maximis=ze these two durations, probably instituting more serving spots to ensure that we seerve the maximum numbers at this times.
+Therefore, we can maximize these two durations, probably instituting more serving spots to ensure that we seerve the maximum numbers at this times.
 Additionally, we can introduce a new pizza package, say, the Kingly category at this hour, market it for this specific hours and price it a bit higher, sowcase why it is priced so high.
 This will encourage people to want totaste it, or, it will make people decide to go for the second most affordable pizza, which in the long run, it is still a win for the house where we witness revenue surges at this duration.

 <img width="644" height="238" alt="image" src="https://github.com/user-attachments/assets/39492166-2f74-4004-acd1-8e29c44eda37" />

 3. Percentage of sales by Pizza Category

 <img width="975" height="264" alt="image" src="https://github.com/user-attachments/assets/4c63b6d7-0e47-47ca-9145-7aef21fdcc6d" />

 INSIGHT - The pie cart heps me to showcase the distribution of sales across various pizza categories.
 It allowed me tp provide the insights necessary to determine the popularity of various pizza categories, and their ultimate contribution to the sales of the business.
 The CLASSIC category contributes the most revenue for our business.
 The total pizzas sold has breached the 14000 sale mark, owever, it show potential for breaking the 15000 ceiling mark with some marketing.
-Additionally, the CLASSIC category  generates the highest sales, standing aboe the rest with a 26.91% contribution.
+Additionally, the CLASSIC category  generates the highest sales, standing above the rest with a 26.91% contribution.

 <img width="439" height="191" alt="image" src="https://github.com/user-attachments/assets/8ff40966-8171-471a-9845-0c3595658c25" />

 4. Percentage of Sales by Pizza Size
+5.
 <img width="975" height="419" alt="image" src="https://github.com/user-attachments/assets/aee82ca2-d9d5-44ec-b167-16e2ff4761a5" />

 INSIGHT - This pie chart represents the percentage of sales connected to the various pizza sizes that our business sells.
 It showcases the customer preferences of the sizes we sell.
 The pie chart shows that the majority of our customers prefers the LARGE pizza size, showing that we sold a whooping 45.89%